dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 to a population's permeability to written records.
 Copies more numerous and accessible resulted in more frequently amplified information.
-If the work wasn't financed by the church or state, the information's time-to-live drastically plummeted, which parallel's the IP Protocol's TTL value.
-If there were no written records, reflections of the information only persisted if they were retransmitted faster than they decayed.
-If supply increased and demand stayed high, ...
+If the work wasn't financed by the church or state, the information's TTL drastically plummeted.

+- that TTL value was related to the probability that iotas and datums of information would persist through n generations.

 .. it would be retransmitted and was only remembered if it was prioritized enough to establish consensus among the people. (rw)